-Ding and Dang Canyons is a 6 mile lightly trafficked loop trail located near Green River, UT that offers scenic views and is rated as moderate.
+Ding and Dang Canyons is a 9 mile lightly trafficked loop trail located near Green River, Utah that offers scenic views and is rated as moderate.
 The trail is primarily used for hiking, trail running, and rock climbing and is accessible from January until January.
 Dogs are also able to use this trail.

 Two level 4 short ravines through the San Rafael Reef offering a good variety of rock textures on route.
 The Ding & Dang Canyon loop hike is located in the San Rafael Swell near Goblin Valley.
 Some guidebooks refer to the canyons as 1st and 2nd Canyon.
 The hike travels through two slot canyons and is a fun romp for experienced hikers.